-Rats are dangerous!
+Rodents (rats and mice) are common pests in our area and can be dangerous.
 They can ruin your food, destroy things in your home and start electrical fires.
-Rats and their fleas can carry disease.
+Rats and mice also carry diseases that can make people sick.

-Please read the criteria below before filing a complaint about rat problems.
-To file a complaint about rat infestations, rats in toilets or rats associated with illegal dumping of garbage and solid waste you can call us at 206-263-9566 or write us through Environmental Health's online services portal.
+To file a complaint about rodent infestations, rats in toilets or rodents (rats) associated with illegal dumping of garbage and solid waste, call us at 206-263-9566 or write us through Environmental Health's online services portal.

 - Rats in toilets:

 Public Health investigates complaints about rats in toilets.
-Investigators may follow up on your complaint by inspecting sewers near your residence, and baiting them if evidence of rats are seen.
+Investigators may follow up on your complaint by inspecting sewers near your residence and baiting them if they see evidence of rats.
 Learn more about the Seattle Sewer Baiting Program.

 - Rodent complaints:

-In the City of Seattle, Public Health responds to complaints about rodent (rats and mice) infestations and neighborhood rodent issues.
-We can provide information to the property owner about rodent control and enforcement of the King County Board of Health Title 8 requirements for rodent control.
-City of Seattle residents can report illegal dumping of garbage and solid waste on private property where rats have not been sighted to the Seattle Department of Planning and Development online or by calling 206-615-0808.
+Public Health responds to complaints about rodent (rat and mice) infestations and neighborhood rodent issues.
+We can provide information to the property owner about rodent control, and in some cases we have enforcement of the King County Board of Health Title 8 requirements for rodent control.

 - Homeowners and general questions about rats and rodent control: